Federal Financial Aid Standards of Satisfactory Academic Progress

 How does MSJC define the maximum unit timeframe?

-· Federal regulations require that you complete your academic programs within 150% of the standard timeframe for your program.
-At MSJC, 72 units is used as the standard, with 90 attempted units as the maximum units for an AA/AS degree.
+Federal regulations require that you complete your academic programs within 150% of the standard timeframe for your program.
+At MSJC, 90 units is the maximum for most programs.
 All units are counted even if you did not receive financial aid and even if the units do not count for unit credit toward graduation and/or transfer.
 Once you reach the maximum units for your program, you are ineligible to receive financial aid.

-o Please note: Students enrolled in an eligible Certificate program will be allowed to attempt up to 150% of the published number of units required to earn the certificate.
+- Please note: Students enrolled in an eligible Certificate program will be allowed to attempt up to 150% of the published number of units required to earn the certificate

 May I appeal if I lose my eligibility because I completed less than 67% of my attempted units, have a cumulative GPA below a 2.0 and/or exceed the maximum units allowed?

-· You have a right to appeal your financial aid SAP status by presenting a written petition with a personal statement, current Educational Plan and documentation of mitigating circumstances.
-The Financial Aid SAP Petition request forms are available online at www.msjc.edu/faforms.
+You have a right to appeal your financial aid SAP status by presenting a written petition with a personal statement, current Educational Plan and documentation of mitigating circumstances.
+You may request an SAP appeal via Student Forms.

-o If a petition is approved a student will be required to follow the courses outlined in an Education Plan and will only receive financial aid for the courses listed.
+- If a petition is approved a student will be required to follow the courses outlined in an Education Plan and will only receive financial aid for SAP approved course list.
 Failure to follow the Education Plan and/or ceasing attendance for an academic year will result in the petition being revoked and no further petitions will be allowed.

-o If a petition is denied, the student may petition again the following semester.
+- If a petition is denied, the student may petition again the following semester

-o Once a student has an approved petition, they may not be eligible to petition again.
+- Once a student has an approved petition, they may not be eligible to petition again

-· Petitions must be received by the 10th week of the term
+SAP Petitions must be received by the following dates: